sgeos/sgeos.github.io/_drafts/creating-a-hidden-service-with-phoenix-and-elixir-on-freebsd.markdown

 For example, if your hidden service has a hostname of ABCDEFGHIJKLMNOP.onion, go to https://ABCDEFGHIJKLMNOP.onion.to to view it in a web browser.

-Use the following commands to test the sample project as a hidden service with Tor2web.
+The author of this post could not get Tor2web **curl** commands to work with a Phoenix app.
+Something like the following commands should theoretically work.
 Note that Tor2web blocks the curl user agent, so the user agent is set to test instead.

 {% highlight sh %}